 2. Traffic and YouTube Views

-Your numbers do increase temporarily, but it's not a true increase.
-The figures you see in your page views and analytics are probably the result of fake traffic tools.
+While your numbers do increase temporarily, it's not a true increase.
+The figures you see in your page views and analytics are probably the result of fake traffic tools and / or bots.

-Your website or YouTube channel receives bot traffic from these tools, which means no real people are viewing your content.
+Your website or YouTube channel receives bot traffic from these tools, which means no real people are viewing your content and the YouTube algorithms are able to detect such manipulation.

-It's a scam if a seller asserts that they can quickly generate real traffic for you.
+It's a scam if a seller says that they can quickly generate real traffic for you.

 So, is Fiverr legit?
 Of course.
 However, shady jobs are not.